DreamersJS/next.js-project1/README.md

 ## Usage

-- Users can draw on the board, and all actions will be synced in real time with other connected users.
+- Users can draw on the board, and all actions will be synced in real time with other connected users in the board.
 - The application require authentication.
 Ensure to log in to access all features.
 A registered user has more features than a guest.